 Once you get your dog down for his nap, you might want to consider setting up a routine for him.
 Routines help dogs know what to expect and when, and will help prevent your dog from getting overtired in the first place.

 Finally, while your dog is resting, make sure that your house is nice and quiet so he can actually get the sleep he needs.
+This is even more important with puppies, who need a lot more rest because they’re still growing—and might get extremely cranky when over tired!

 Speaking of routine, that’s also one of the major factors that helped me get Baloo to calm down.
 If you’d love to get your fur ball to calm down as well, make sure to download my free guide for a calm dog straight away.